 Frequently Asked Questions

-About the Rite of Christian Initiation of Adults (RCIA)
+About the Order of Christian Initiation of Adults (OCIA)

-The Rite of Christian Initiation of Adults (RCIA) is the process by which adults (or children of catechetical age) are initiated into the Catholic Church.
+The Order of Christian Initiation of Adults (OCIA) —formally called the RCIA, Rite of Christian Initiation of Adults—is the process by which adults (or children of catechetical age) are initiated into the Catholic Church.
 This process is the work of the entire parish and in perhaps a more special way those who are able to lead discussions, act as sponsors, present topics, pray for those on the journey, sew, bake, and other activities related to the entire process.
 It is not a program in Catholicism.
-The RCIA restores the ancient practice of the Church as the normal way to prepare adults for baptism.
+The OCIA restores the ancient practice of the Church as the normal way to prepare adults for baptism.

 Who can participate?

-- The RCIA process is open to those individuals who have been baptized in another Christian denomination and who wish to explore membership in the Catholic Church.
+- The OCIA process is open to those individuals who have been baptized in another Christian denomination and who wish to explore membership in the Catholic Church.

-- The RCIA process is open to all unbaptized individuals (adults and children) who express a desire to learn about Catholic practices and beliefs.
+- The OCIA process is open to all unbaptized individuals (adults and children) who express a desire to learn about Catholic practices and beliefs.

-- The RCIA process is open to those adults (or children of catechetical age) who have been baptized Catholic as babies but who have not completed the Sacraments of Initiation.
+- The OCIA process is open to those adults (or children of catechetical age) who have been baptized Catholic as babies but who have not completed the Sacraments of Initiation.

 Am I obligated to become Catholic?